 As with any DIY project, you’ll want to start by selecting the materials that will be used in building your baking station.
 Quartz is a popular choice for bakers as it keeps cold while preparing the dough.
-Marble also makes an excellent kitchen surface and stays cool even when heated up on stovetops – perfect for those who work with yeast-raised products like bread and pastries!
+Marble also makes an excellent kitchen surface and stays cool even when heated up by stovetops – perfect for pastry making!

-Once you’ve chosen your countertop surface material, consider how to create a stylish wall behind it.
-You can paint beadboard or shiplap in a charming colour or install a tile backsplash that is easier to clean and protects from most damages.
+Once you’ve chosen your countertop surface material, consider a stylish wall behind it.
+You can paint beadboard or shiplap in a charming colour or install a tile backsplash that is easier to clean.

 Before you start baking, there are some things to consider: where will the ingredients and utensils be stored?
 How much space do I have for my designated baking station?
 Here are a few ideas that might inspire you as well!

 The view from the kitchen window can be a welcome sight, and it’s no wonder that so many people find themselves thinking of creative ways to incorporate their favourite things into this important space.
-One suggestion is to place your baking station under a sunny window so you have an opportunity to enjoy nature as well as all of those delicious homemade recipes!
+One suggestion is to place your baking station under a sunny window.
+You have an opportunity to enjoy nature as well as all of those delicious homemade recipes!
 Natural light will also be handy for illuminating stunning photos of your work.

 Your kitchen island is not just for cooking, but it can also be used as a baking station.
-If you have room in your kitchen, consider installing one side of the island with a lower countertop to help keep things organized and easy to see when they aren’t being actively utilized.
+If you have room in your kitchen, consider installing one side of the island with a lower countertop to help keep things organised and easy to see when they aren’t being actively utilised.